Academic - Head of SIAS

 My research interests include entrepreneurship, management of innovation, corporate governance, and employment relations in Japan, as well as political economy and economic development in East Asia.
 My publications include Comparative Entrepreneurship: The UK, Japan and the Shadow of Silicon Valley (2009) and (co-edited) Corporate Governance and Managerial Reform in Japan (2009).
 A current research project is on ‘compressed development’ in East Asia.

-Director of Graduate Studies, School of Interdisciplinary Area Studies; Departmental Lecturer in the International Relations of China
+Director of Graduate Studies, School of Interdisciplinary Area Studies; Senior Lecturer in the International Relations of China

 I have been based at Oxford since October 2011, prior to which I was Lecturer in International Politics at the University of Manchester, where I taught courses on East Asian security, China’s international relations, and the institutional politics of the European Union.
 I gained both my MPhil and PhD from the Centre of International Studies at the University of Cambridge and hold a BSc(Econ) degree from the LSE.
 My particular research interests include EU-China relations, China’s capabilities in advanced technology, and the development of international regimes.